mate-academy/sql_peoplebase/README.md

 11. Create a query that would select the people with either their first or last name starting with an `M`:

     ```postgresql
     ...
-SELECT * FROM people where "First Name" like '%M%' or "Last Name" like '%M%' ...
+SELECT * FROM people where "First Name" like 'M%' or "Last Name" like 'M%' ...
     ```

 12. Create a query that would select the people with both their first and last name starting with an `M`:

     ```postgresql
     ...
-SELECT * FROM people where "First Name" like '%M%' and "Last Name" like '%M%' ...
+SELECT * FROM people where "First Name" like 'M%' and "Last Name" like 'M%' ...
     ```

 13. Create a query that would select all the people except those whose last name starts with a `C`:

     ```postgresql
     ...
-SELECT * FROM people where not "Last Name" like '%C%' ...
+SELECT * FROM people where not "Last Name" like 'C%' ...
     ```

 14. Create a query that would select the people whose first name starts with a letter that precedes `M` in the English alphabet: